mapeditor/tiled/docs/manual/using-templates.rst

 Editing Templates
 -----------------

-Selecting a template will load an editable preview in the templates view and will load the template's properties into the properties view where they can be edited.
+Selecting a template will show an editable preview in the Templates View and will load the template's properties into the Properties View where they can be edited.

-All template instances are linked to the base template, so all edits will be immediately reflected upon all the template instances on the map.
+All template instances are linked to their template, so all edits will be immediately reflected upon all the template instances on the map.

 .. figure:: images/templates/editing-templates.gif